thomasfjen/enderwire_nonpro/README.md

 - Located of Pi to the front.
 - Connected front idler mount to frame.
 - There is no belt tensioner, use the rear motor mount to tension the belt (Same as Switchwire)

+TBD:
+-DXF Files for Top Panels and Back panel
+-Create Table which files replace which files for better understanding

 ![Home](enderwire_non_pro_0.2.png)
 ![Home](enderwire_Housing.png)